 What is Medicare Advantage or Part C?

-Advantage plans are also required to have an out-of-pocket maximum (M.O.O.P.) on your medical spending.
-This is your “safety net. ” If you have heavy health spending that results in a certain out-of-pocket limit, then the plan kicks in and pays the rest for the remainder of the calendar year.
-The Medicare stated M.O.O.P. is $6700 for each calendar year and can often be less than this depending on the plan.
-Drug expenses are calculated separately.
+Medicare Advantage Plans are also required to have an out-of-pocket maximum (M.O.O.P.) on your medical spending.
+This is your financial safety net.
+If you have heavy health spending that results in a certain out-of-pocket limit, the plan kicks in and pays the rest for the remainder of the calendar year.
+The Medicare stated M.O.O.P. is $6700 for each calendar year, but can often be less depending on your plan.